localstack/docs/content/en/user-guide/aws/rds/index.md

 ### MySQL Engine

-When choosing a MySQL engine type, the default installation will be MariaDB.
-If you prefer to utilize an actual MySQL version, you can achieve this by setting the environment variable `RDS_MYSQL_DOCKER=1`.
-When this feature is enabled, the MySQL community server will be launched in a new Docker container upon requesting the MySQL engine.
+A MySQL community server will be launched in a new Docker container upon requesting the MySQL engine.

 The `engine-version` will serve as the tag for the Docker image, allowing you to freely select the desired MySQL version from those available on the [official MySQL Docker Hub](https://hub.docker.com/_/mysql).
 If you have a specific image in mind, you can also use the environment variable `MYSQL_IMAGE=<my-image:tag>`.